adamgligor/adamgligor.github.io/_posts/2017-01-26-Odata-4-services-introduction.md

 ## Prerequisites

-I will be creating a service for the purpuse of ilustrating basic capabilities and the implementation details.
+For the purpuse of ilustrating basic capabilities of an odata service and some of the the implementation details, I created a demo project. the complet source code can be foind on github, see references section.

-Topic covered:
+The data model is very simple and consists of two entities **categories**, and **products**, with one to many relationship between them.

+Category: Id, Name, Products

+Product: Id, Name, Price, Cateogory

+The example code will cover the following topics:

  - Basic crud operations
  - Navigation and entity references
  - Queries

-The sample code was built in visual studio 2015 with .net 4.6.2, and odata 4, web api 2.2, entity framework 6 and sql local db for presistance.
+The code was built with: visual studio 2015, .net 4.6.2, and odata 4, web api 2.2, entity framework 6 and sql local db.

+## Initial setup and gotchas

 Get the sample code
 Install odata nuget packages, .. gotchas
 Install and configure entity framework 6  beyond scope

-## The data model

-Starting off with the model, two entities: **categories**, and **products** with one to many relationship between them.

-Category: Id, Name, Products

-Product: Id, Name, Price, Cateogory

 ## Odata Edm model